-As one of the most established ghostwriters in the nation, New York Times best-selling author Michael Levin has written, co-written or ghostwritten more than 100 books, of which eleven are national best sellers.
-He appeared on ABC’s Shark Tank on January 20th, 2012.
+As one of the most established ghostwriters in the nation, New York Times best-selling author Michael Levin has written, co-written or ghostwritten more than 350 books, of which fifteen are national best sellers.
+He appeared on ABC’s Shark Tank in January of 2012.

 In the past, Michael has published with Simon & Schuster, Random House, St. Martin’s Press, Putnam/Berkley, and many other houses.
 His works have been optioned for film and TV by Steven Soderbergh/Paramount, HBO, Disney, ABC, and others.
 One of his own novels became Model Behavior, an ABC Sunday night Disney movie of the week.

 He has also made contributions to the New York Times, the Wall Street Journal, Forbes.com, Politico, the Los Angeles Times, the Boston Globe, the Jerusalem Post, Writers Digest, CBS News.
 Michael has had the experience to teach writing classes at the University of California – Los Angeles and New York University.

 As an Amherst College and Columbia Law School graduate, Michael served for many years as a member of the prestigious Authors Guild Council and as Treasurer of the Authors Guild Foundation.

 Michael currently resides with his wife and four children in Boston, Massachusetts.

 He is a weekly columnist for the New York Daily News and a regular contributor to Huffington Post.